-What does the operation involve?
+What does the procedure involve?

-Your surgeon will make a small cut around half the umbilicus and close the opening in the tough layer of the abdominal wall with strong stitches.
+The operation is performed under a general anaesthetic and usually takes about an hour.
+Your surgeon will make a small cut around half of the umbilicus and close the opening in the tough layer of the abdominal wall with strong stitches.

 What complications can happen?

 General complications of any operation

-- Infection in the surgical wound
+- Infection of the surgical site (wound)

-- Unsightly scarring
+- Unsightly scarring of the skin

 Specific complications of this operation

 - Developing a lump under the wound caused by stitches, or a collection of blood or fluid

 - Injury to structures within the hernia that come from the abdomen

-How soon will my child recover?
+How soon will I recover?